Natalie Venetia Belcon

-Natalie Venetia Belcon (born April 5, 1969) is a Trinidadian-born American actress and singer.
-She is best known for originating the role of former child television star Gary Coleman in the Tony Award-winning Broadway musical Avenue Q. Her other Broadway credits include the role of Joanne Jefferson in Rent and Erzulie in Once on This Island.
+Natalie Venetia Belcon is an American actress and singer.
+She is best known for originating the role of former child television star Gary Coleman in the Tony Award-winning Broadway musical Avenue Q and her performance as Omara in Buena Vista Social Club, for which she won the 2025 Tony Award for Best Featured Actress in a Musical.
+Her Broadway credits also include Joanne Jefferson in Rent, and Matilda the Musical.

+Early years

+Belcon was born in Trinidad and grew up in the Bronx.
+Her father was a jazz trumpeter of Venezuelan and Spanish heritage, and her mother, who studied classical piano at the Juilliard School of Music, is Trinidadian.